Deploy a smart contract on Monad using Foundry

 Deploy smart contract

-Keystore is a much safer way to using private key with Foundry projects, because keystore encrypts the private key and can later be referenced in any commands that require a private key.
+Using a keystore is much safer than using a private key because keystore encrypts the private key and can later be referenced in any commands that require a private key.

-Create a new wallet keystore using the below command
+Create a new keystore by importing a newly generated private key with the command below.

 Run the below command to deploy your smart contracts